deep-1005/Scenix/README.md

 **AI-Assisted 3D Scene Reconstruction using Gaussian Splatting and 3D Object Detection**

-Scenix is an end-to-end platform that converts raw 360° captures of any scene — rooms, buildings, labs, heritage sites, facilities — into a navigable, measurable, photorealistic 3D gaussian splat, with automatically detected, classified, and labelled objects and an auto-generated summary report.
+Scenix is an end-to-end platform that converts raw 360° captures of any scene — rooms, buildings, labs, heritage sites, facilities — into a navigable, measurable, photorealistic 3D Gaussian splat, with automatically detected, classified, and labelled objects and an auto-generated PDF summary report.

-Upload 360° panoramas of a scene; the system slices them into pinhole-camera views, recovers camera poses and a sparse point cloud with COLMAP, trains a Gaussian splat with FastGS, cleans it, and serves the result through a web interface with per-stage progress tracking, an interactive splat viewer, and an object-analytics table.
+Upload 360° panoramas of a scene; the system slices each one into pinhole perspective views, recovers camera poses and a sparse point cloud with COLMAP, statistically cleans the cloud, trains a Gaussian splat with FastGS, de-noises the splat, and serves the result through a web interface with per-stage progress tracking, resumable jobs, an interactive splat viewer, and an object-analytics table.

 > **The core research contribution:** The proposed framework presents an end-to-end automated pipeline for 3D scene reconstruction from 360° panoramic images.
-Unlike conventional Gaussian Splatting workflows that require manual preprocessing and prepared datasets, the proposed system integrates automatic cubemap generation, COLMAP-based Structure-from-Motion, adaptive point cloud cleaning using DBSCAN and RANSAC, FastGS-based Gaussian Splat training, and an interactive web-based visualization platform into a single unified framework.
-The pipeline further incorporates quality-enhancement techniques, including cleaned point cloud promotion and optimized Gaussian regularization, along with resumable execution and real-time progress monitoring, making it a scalable and deployment-ready solution for efficient 3D scene reconstruction.
+Unlike conventional Gaussian Splatting workflows that require manual preprocessing and prepared datasets, the proposed system integrates automatic perspective-view generation, COLMAP-based Structure-from-Motion, adaptive point cloud cleaning using DBSCAN and RANSAC, FastGS-based Gaussian Splat training, and an interactive web-based visualization platform into a single unified framework.
+The pipeline further incorporates quality-enhancement techniques, including cleaned point cloud promotion and tuned densification, along with resumable execution and real-time progress monitoring, making it a scalable and deployment-ready solution for efficient 3D scene reconstruction.

 ---